A Job Quitter’s Primer: 25 Reasons To Leave Your Job

 You know who you are.

-Here are some other reasons why people quit.
+There are so many other reasons why people quit.
 Hint: it can be all about the management.

 Think carefully why you need to leave your place of work as there are legitimate reasons to go, as well as stupid reasons.
 I always go by the saying: Wherever you go, it’s the same #$(%@!, different faces.
 There’s always this grand honeymoon one experiences at the start of any job which for very many of us will diminish in time and will be replaced with cold, hard reality.
 The key is to weigh all your job’s issues and saving graces, and see if you can last and carve out a future with it.
 Hopefully you’ll find a place where that’s the case.